Menu

 SUBMISSIONS

-YOUR FICTION.
-OUR FUTURE.
+YOUR FICTION, OUR FUTURE.

-Tractor Beam seeks original written and graphic works set on a future Earth transformed by new approaches to soil.
+For our second issue, themed “The Garden”, we’re seeking original written and graphic works set on a future Earth transformed by new approaches to soil.
 Literal or abstract, near term or on distant horizons: worlds can take inspiration from innovations or alternative practices in earth and material science, regenerative agriculture, food, microbiology, and more.
 Each story should be a visionary proposal woven into a spectacular plot.

 Please send all submissions to submissions@tractorbeam.earth.